-I would gather as many signatures from co-workers as I could, and from a non-scientific perspective determine if their signature gave an indication as to their personality.
+Gathering as many signatures from co-workers as I could, and from a non-scientific perspective I would determine if their signature gave an indication as to their personality.

-I would approach my co-workers and ask them to sign their name as they would on any given day.
+Approaching my co-workers and asking them to sign their name as they would on any given day.

 I would hand them a note card and a pen.